What Are the Best Lightweight Roof Tiles?

 Humans have used clay tiles for millennia to protect homes and other structures.
 Archeologists have found clay roof tiles in China dating back to 10,000 B.C., and terra cotta tile roofs have dominated the Mediterranean region for centuries.

-Spanish missionaries brought a type of clay roof, called barrel tile, to North America in the 1700s.
+Spanish missionaries brought a type of clay roof called barrel tile to North America in the 1700s.
 Its distinctive rolled style continues to be a popular roofing choice, particularly in the Southwest, because it can handle extreme heat.
 Barrel roof tile, also known as Spanish tile, is a semi-cylindrical tile laid in an interlocking pattern.
 Spanish clay tile is naturally resistant to harmful solar rays and withstands extreme heat.
 However, Spanish clay tile is heavier than concrete.
 Installing clay barrel roof tiles is complicated, with an estimated 20% of tiles becoming broken during the process.

 Clay tile can be two to three times as costly as many other roofing materials.
 A clay barrel roof can last over 100 years, but the tiles can break from impact.
 Installers need to lay clay tiles extremely carefully to prevent them from cracking.
 Their fragility also makes them costly to repair.
 Brava's synthetic Spanish barrel tile simulates the appearance of natural clay, but without the drawbacks.

 You won't break Brava Spanish tile by walking on it to fix a gutter—and you won't need to hire an engineer to ensure that your house can handle the weight.
 Brava's Spanish tile is available in the traditional Spanish terra cotta color and style.
 But unlike clay, which is limited in color, Brava offers several color blends and unlimited custom color combinations.
-Brava tiles are similar in thickness to Spanish clay, but with the benefit of being a lightweight roofing material that is easy to maintain.
+Brava tiles are similar in thickness to Spanish clay, but with the added benefit of being a lightweight roofing material that is easy to maintain and afford.

 Slate Tile (Old World Slate)